amit712singhal/Dice-Game/README.md

 - Simple and intuitive user interface.
 - Random number generation to simulate dice rolls.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

 ## Credits

 This project was created as part of a [Web Development Course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.
 Credits go to Dr. Angela Yu for providing guidance and resources.